-Zoe is trained in the internationally respected Kodály approach to music education which focuses on engaging children in enjoyable, practical, carefully structured musical activity relevant to their physical, intellectual and emotional stage of development.
+Zoe is trained in the internationally respected Kodály approach to music education which focuses on engaging children in enjoyable, practical, carefully structured musical activity relevant to their physical, intellectual and emotional development.
 This child centred approach is based on teaching, learning and understanding music through the experience of singing, using traditional singing games and rhymes to encourage each individual to experience firsthand the joy of music.
 Teaching music this way with young children has a huge impact on all aspects of the child’s development and is also great fun.
 (Further information at: www.britishkodalyacademy.org ).

 CRB checked and is Public Liability Insured.